mozilla/thimble.mozilla.org/README.md

 ```
 vagrant up
 ```
-This process can take about 10-15 minutes as it needs to download all dependencies.
+This process can take a while depending on your internet connection speed as it needs to download all dependencies.
 Once you see a log that says `Express server listening on http://localhost:3500`, you can access Thimble on [http://localhost:3500](http://localhost:3500).

 You can now make changes to the Thimble source code on your system and they should be automatically reflected on [http://localhost:3500](http://localhost:3500).